Stephen Corry: Biography

 Stephen Corry later became Projects Director of Survival International.
-According to explorer and Survival's founder and President, Robin Hanbury-Tenison, after several long field trips to South America on their behalf, combined with an ability to relate to Amerindians and anthropologists, Corry had become an expert on the status of the Indians of Colombia, Peru and Ecuador.
 He had started his work with Survival with the ambitious intention of compiling a World Red Book of Threatened Peoples – parallel to the IUCN's "Red Book of Threatened Species", an idea which was proposed to him by Robin Hanbury-Tenison, while discussing his future role in Survival International.
-In 1974 he spent nine months in Colombia researching the situation of the indigenous tribal peoples and setting up several projects for funding by the Joint Projects Committee.
-On his return, in 1976, he published his report, "Towards Indian Self-determination in Colombia".
-Since 1984, he has served as Director-General of Survival International.
-Corry is a climber and ski-tourer.
-He lives in the West Country, England, is married and the father of three daughters.
+In 1974, he spent nine months in Colombia researching the situation of the indigenous tribal peoples and setting up several projects for funding by the Joint Projects Committee.
+On his return, in 1976, he published his report, "Towards Indian Self-determination in Colombia."
+From 1984 until 2021, he was Director-General of Survival International.